melonpocky/CodePath-Flix/README.md

 ### Notes
 Describe any challenges encountered while building the app.
-Keeping track of classes and libraries.
+- Keeping track of classes and libraries.
 I had to refactor the Movie class from movies due to the confusion.
 I also had to establish an import for one of my MainActivity.java functions so no errors show up  movies.addAll(com.example.flixster.models.Movie.fromJsonArray(results)); I couldn't use movies.addAll(Movie.fromJsonArray(results));
+- I had difficulties with creating the MyAppGlideModule and there would be an error because of the @GlideModule.
+I tried fixing but I couldn't, something about interfaces.

 ### Open-source libraries used